 Hacker Bots

 Hacker bots do exactly what they’re called: they hack.
-They’re there to deceive people, install malware, attack websites, and all-around get up to no good.
+They’re there to deceive people, install malware, and attack websites.
 They find their way into people’s computers or networks by exposing security vulnerabilities and inserting a line of code into the engine.
 There’s nearly always a financial motive behind these bots, with the owners of compromised computers and networks having to pay to get the malicious code off.

 Scraper Bots